nexayq/webcam_cursor/README.md

 Camera used in [video demo](https://www.youtube.com/watch?v=dbJvwXaWFdY&t=5m25s) (0.92 MegaPixels) generates 30 FPS at 640x480 - built in webcam in laptop Toshiba Satellite L50-B (Toshiba Web Camera - HD)

+App performance was good even with 15 FPS (640x480) during tests but it is recommended to have higher FPS.

 You can check camera quality and read reviews online:
     https://webcamtests.com/